 As you launch your medical career, gain experience through leadership and networking opportunities within the osteopathic medical profession.

 You can gain leadership skills by serving on an AOA Bureau, Council or Committee, including the Bureau of Emerging Leaders.
+The AOA also has the opportunity to nominate DO residents to various external medical education organizations, including the ACGME and NRMP.

 Learn more about governance by joining your state osteopathic affiliate and specialty college.

-A customized resident track at OMED offers mentoring and networking opportunities with industry leaders, career planning sessions and other tools to guide your career.
+A customized resident physician track at OMED offers mentoring and networking opportunities with industry leaders, career planning sessions and other tools to guide your career.

 Support the AOA's Doctors That DO campaign by promoting the campaign on your social media pages.
 You also can increase awareness by taking part in National Osteopathic Medicine (NOM) Week, held each April.